 It started off as a rather routine argument about when it would be ok to start hanging out with his friends more when we came up with a revolutionary idea.
 You see, my husband has been almost saintlike in both his get-home-from-work-at-sixness and his willing-to-let-me-go-outness since we had our second baby.
 He really wants me […]

 I hope I’m not the first person to tell you that your baby won’t remember Christmas.
-Maybe your mom or mother-in-law tried to tell you this but they probably just sounded annoying, right?
 Save your money and your stress, Mama.
-This hilarious post on the Ugly Volvo reminds us that all your crawler really wants […]
+Go easy.

 I love Amazon, and so does my husband.
 He is all about efficiency and setting things up to take care of themselves.
 We never run out of vitamins, toothpaste, or hair product, thanks to whatever he does on Amazon.
 I have a more flexible schedule, so while I’m more likely to pick up toilet paper […]